 Situated on the Caledonian Canal, Neptune's Staircase consists of eight locks at slightly different levels, overcoming a total height difference of 64 feet.
 The staircase was designed by renowned civil engineer Thomas Telford, in a bid to make inland navigation feasible in northern Scotland - and for the most part this was successful.

 The 22-ton lock gates were originally hand-powered, but are now operated by hydraulics.
 It now takes approximately one-and-a-half hours to pass from one end of the staircase to the other.
-The journey through the staircase on our Scotland cruises is a fascinating sight to see, as the water overcomes gravity and nature to climb the hillside.
+The journey through the staircase on our Scottish cruise is a fascinating sight to see, as the water allows the barges to overcomes gravity and nature to climb the hillside.